Jack Duckworth: Storylines

-Jack and Vera later became foster parents for Tyrone Dobbs (Alan Halsall), whose mother had been imprisoned for assault.
+Jack and Vera later became surrogate parents for Tyrone Dobbs (Alan Halsall), whose mother had been imprisoned for assault.
 Jack considers Tyrone as more of a son than Terry had ever been.
 Jack is fond of pigeons though Vera hates them, and she once tricks him into believing that she has cooked him a pigeon pie.
 Jack once agrees to sell his dead body for a large amount of cash to an artist (Maggie McCarthy) who enjoys painting stuffed humans, so he could buy Vera a Christmas present.
 When Vera discovers this, she argues with the woman, who then turns up, inspired by Vera.
 They agree to both pose nude for the artist, but on condition that they would be buried as normal.
 The Duckworths celebrate their Golden wedding anniversary with a party at The Rovers in August 2007.
 After the couple plan to relocate to Blackpool, Jack discovers Vera has died in her sleep in her armchair on 18 January 2008, devastating many of Weatherfield's residents.
 This prompts Jack to abandon the move to Blackpool and stay in Weatherfield, although he still offers No. 9 to Tyrone and his girlfriend Molly Compton (Vicky Binns); though they insist that he remain as a lodger.
 Months later, Jack's grandson Paul Clayton (Tom Hudson), having returned to Weatherfield previously, confesses to the police to burning down Valandro's, Leanne Battersby's (Jane Danson) restaurant.
 He also confesses this to Jack who is disgusted with his grandson's behaviour and tells him that he is Terry's son.
 Despite his disgust, Jack offers Paul £10,000 that he has received from the house, on the condition that Paul faces prison.
 However, Paul cannot face it and decides to flee the country.
 This reassures Jack that Paul is different from Terry.
 When Molly's aunt Pam Hobsworth (Kate Anthony) later moves into No. 9, Jack decides to spend a few months in Blackpool.
 Upon his return, he describes at Tyrone and Molly's wedding in January 2009 that Tyrone is the son he and Vera had always wanted.
 Later that year, Jack meets Connie Rathbone (Rita May), a widow and fellow pigeon enthusiast.
 The two become good friends, although Tyrone feels that Jack's behaviour is disrespectful to the memory of Vera.
 Jack soon goes on holiday with Connie to Spain and lies to Tyrone and Molly that he is returning to Blackpool.
 When he comes back, Tyrone discovers the truth and is unhappy with Jack.
 Tyrone begins to soften towards Connie but is still shocked when Jack announces that he is moving in with Connie and he leaves Weatherfield on 21 September 2009.